JairGH/create-README/README.md

-# gv
+# Create-README

 ## Description

-g
+With this project you will be able to automate a professional README file.

-- What was your motivation? g
+- What was your motivation?
+My motivation was to not spend time creating the same layout for every single future project of mine.
-- Why did you build this project? g
+- Why did you build this project?
+Homework.
-- What problem does it solve? asg
+- What problem does it solve?     - [ ] The implication of creating a professional  every single time.
-- What did you learn? ag
+- What did you learn?
+NPM and Node.

 ## Table of Contents